Maikxx/web-design-1819/README.md

 * **Consistency matters**: This principle is relating to the fact that similar elements with similar actions (like links) should look and behave (pretty much) the same.
 In this application I mainly seperated the links from the buttons in styling.
 Buttons having a border, while links always have an underline, even if they wouldn't navigate to another page.

+* **Progressive disclosure**: This principle means to not bombard a user with all the "elements" needed to complete a step, instead give the user the elements step by step to reduce cognitive load.
+In this project I decided it would be best for Marijn to split the date picker up in multiple sections, the year, month and day selection "screens".

 ## Review sessions

 ### Review session week 1